 ________________________________________________

-Now that your homemade hummingbird nectar recipe is done, you will need to get a feeder that is easy to take apart and clean, and one that will also protect your hummingbird food recipe from bees ants and wasps.
+Now that your homemade hummingbird nectar recipe is done, you will need to get a feeder that is easy to take apart and clean, and one that will also protect your hummingbird food from bees, ants and wasps.

 My favorite choice of hummingbird feeders to use with the homemade hummingbird nectar recipe is Aspects 12oz Hummzinger Ultra With Nectar Guard